-If you find your Aerocone not inflating well, consider to put less items in the back pocket, as the air intake might be blocked
+If you find your Aerocone does not inflate well, consider putting fewer items in the back pocket, as the air intake might be obstructed.

 GIN quality and service

 We take pride in the quality of our products and are committed to putting right any problems affecting the safety or function of your equipment and which are attributable to manufacturing faults.
 Your GIN dealer is your first point of contact if you have any problems with your equipment.